4bdulWadood/SDETRoadmap/README.md

-# 🛣️ FANG SDET Roadmap (April - December 2025)
+# 🛣️ SDET Roadmap (April - September 2025)

-A comprehensive 9-month roadmap to land an SDET role at top-tier companies like FAANG (Meta, Amazon, Apple, Netflix, Google) or similar caliber tech companies.
+A comprehensive 6-month roadmap to land an SDET (Software Development Engineer in Test) role at top tech companies.

 ---

 ## 🎯 Goal

-**Land an SDET role at a FANG or equivalent-tier tech company by December 2025.**
+**Land an SDET role by Fall 2025 (October).**

 ---